tlswg/tls13-spec/draft-ietf-tls-tls13.md

-                       digitalSignature bit MUST be set if the key usage extension is present) with the signature scheme and hash algorithm that will be employed in the server's KeyShareOffer extension.
+                       digitalSignature bit MUST be set if the key usage extension is present) with the signature scheme and hash algorithm that will be employed in the server's KeyShare extension.
                        Note: ECDHE_RSA is defined in [RFC4492].

-    ECDHE_ECDSA        ECDSA-capable public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the server's KeyShareOffer extension.
+    ECDHE_ECDSA        ECDSA-capable public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the server's KeyShare extension.
 The public key
                        MUST use a curve and point format supported by the client, as described in [RFC4492].
 ~~~~